 “Very Truly yours

 It is not known when his wife learned of his death.

 After the war.
 T/Sgt.
-Johnnie Bottoms the remains were returned to Kentucky as requested by his wife, and family.
-On October 21, 1948.
+Johnnie Bottoms remains were returned to Kentucky, on October 21, 1948, as requested by his wife and family.
 A service was held the next day at Harrodsburg Baptist Church.
 His pallbearers were Virgil and Edwin Elliott, Jack Wilson, Kenneth Hourigan, M/Sgt.
 Joe Anness, and T/Sgt.
 Morgan French.
 The last four men had been members of D Company.

 Sgt.
 Johnny Bottoms was buried in Richmond Cemetery in Richmond, Kentucky.
 Today, he lies next to his wife who never remarried after his death.
 His son John, served in the Kentucky National Guard.